Inspired by "Bike Drawings from Memory," a concept created by the Italian artist and designer Gianluca Gimini living in Bologna, Italy.

 a visceral reaction that makes the viewer feel as though this impossible contraption could be ridden.

-THE RESULT The finished work was a bicycle, redesigned into a conceptual art piece.
+The finished work was a bicycle, redesigned into a conceptual art piece.
 The motivation behind the FOUNDPUNK ARTBIEK is to share the reaction I had, and continue to have, when looking deeper at everyday objects such as bicycles.
 Realizing I've gained a new appreciation for those familiar designs.

 Gianluca Gimini's renderings has given me inspiration and encourages me to take time and look at bicycles a little longer than I used to.